ArcheRageAddons/ArcheRageAddonManager/README.md

 ```

 The filename without `.yaml` becomes the addon's stable ID — that's also what other addons use in their `dependencies:` list.

----

-*The manager itself is independent from the ArcheRage server team.
-ArcheRage is a registered trademark of its owners.*